serokell/blog-posts/learning-from-errors/overlapping-instances/article.md

       when compiling the other instance declarations)
 ```

-Here we have some additional information in the error message, where it says
+Here we have some additional information in the error message.
+It says
 'The choice depends on the instantiation of ‘a’ To pick the first instance
 above, use IncoherentInstances'.

-So this happens because at the call site of `printMe x` GHC only know `x` can be
+So this happens because at the call site of `printMe x` GHC only know `x` can
-of any type, including `Int`, so it wouldn't know if it should call the `printMe`
+be of any type, including `Int`.
+Without knowing if `a` is an `Int` or not,
-in the `Int` instance or the one in the general instance, causing the error.
+it cannot pick the most specific instance, causing the error.

 ### The Fix